 Ceramicist Phyllis Becker used her unit, “The Mud Beneath Your Feet,” to examine chemical reactions and the (mathematically measurable) dynamic effects they have on molecular and atomic structure of matter through the creation of whimsical ceramic pieces.
 Her curriculum was combined with student’s classroom unit on Greek mythology, where students designed and created their own ceramic tile, each based on a Greek myth or character.

-Multi-media Arts x Science and Natural History
+Multi-Media Arts x Science and Natural History

 Students built multimedia art books using paper marbling techniques, watercolors, block prints, threading and more with teaching artist Moira Donohoe.
 Donohoe combines multimedia instruction with a broad understanding of the cultural, natural, and historical interdependence of various art forms and encourages individualized creative development within each student.